 The aim of our work at IGENOMIX is to help families to achieve a pregnancy that will lead to a healthy baby at home.

-There are two principal factors to consider to maximize the chances of implantation during an IVF treatment; a chromosomally normal embryo and a receptive endometrium.
+There are two main factors to consider in order to maximize the chances of implantation during an IVF treatment; a chromosomally normal embryo and a receptive endometrium.

 According to internal data and several independent clinical studies, selecting normal embryos might increase the pregnancy possibilities after transfer.

 The PGS increases the possibility of having a healthy baby, as it allows chromosomally normal embryos to be identified.

 The mean theoretical time to achieve a LB (weeks) decreases from 14.9 to 7.7 weeks with PGS (1)

 PGS helps to avoid repeating cycles of assisted reproduction and can help to reduce the number of multiple pregnancies performing by supporting single embryo transfer